 - If an emergency requires you to leave your program and return to the US for any length of time, notify your program director, coordinator or group leader.

 - Make sure that someone always knows where and how to contact you in an emergency and knows your schedule and itinerary when you are traveling.
-If you have any questions or concerns about safety or emergencies before your departure or during your study abroad program, contact your program leader or the Michigan Tech Pavlis Honors College study abroad office email@example.com.
+If you have any questions or concerns about safety or emergencies before your departure or during your study abroad program, contact your program leader or the Michigan Tech Study Away and Abroad office email@example.com.

-There are many on-line resources that provide safety information for travelers in general or specifically for study abroad students.
+There are many on-line resources that provide safety information for travelers in general or specifically for study away and abroad students.
 We’ve listed some of the most helpful: